Shoowa/vamos/README.md

 	db1, _ := rdbms.ConnectDB(cfg, DB_FIRST)
 ```

+#### TLS Configuration
+Notice _httpserver.tls_server_ and _httpserver.tls_client_ represent different
+sets of certificates and keys.
+The former is for the Go application to establish
+TLS connections with clients, and the latter is for mutual TLS as a client
+inside a corporate network.
+The former will be used to create a X509 Certificate
+that will be included in the TLS configuration of _http.Server_.
+The latter can
+be used as a X509 Certificate in a _Redis_ client, etc.

+The field *httpserver.tls_server.cert_path* represents a HTTP endpoint offered
+by _OpenBao_, and *httpserver.tls_server.cert_field* represents a JSON key in
+the data read from _OpenBao_.

+The _SkeletonKey_ from the _Secrets_ package can easily read sensitive data from
+_OpenBao_ and transform it into a useful X509 certificate for any developer.

+#### Build
 After all that is defined, determine the version number of the application.
 This
 is a good opportunity to include a tool that reads the Git Log and interprets
 Conventional Commits to determine the version.